IldikoPilan/phon_sim/README.md

 Phonological similarity based on grapheme-to-phoneme (g2p) conversion (using CMUSphinx) and phonological features.
 Code and resources accompanying the following publication:

 Ildikó Pián and Elena Volodina.
 2018.
 Exploring word embeddings and phonological similarity for the unsupervised correction of language learner errors.
 In Proceedings of the Second Joint SIGHUM Workshop on Computational Linguistics for Cultural Heritage, Social Sciences, Humanities and Literature, COLING 2018, pp. 119–128.
+Link: https://www.aclweb.org/anthology/W18-4514/

 The folder swe_nst_g2p_2 contains the files of the trained Swedish g2p conversion system.